Yoga & Meditation

 - Mood boosting

-While yoga and meditation are not the same – meditation is an aspect of yoga that deals with mental relaxation and focus, they are still connected and bring additional benefits when practised together.
+Yoga becomes meditation – meditation is an aspect of yoga that deals with mental relaxation and focus, they are part and parcel of each other and bring additional benefits when practised together.

 Benefits of yoga and meditation class